Starting and Registering New Student Orgs

-The New Org Interest Form , which requires approval prior to registration, may be submitted during the first two weeks of the fall and spring semesters.
+This form, which requires approval prior to registration, may be submitted during the first two weeks of the fall and spring semesters.
 Approval/denial of the form may take place after the deadline.
 Due to the high volume of submissions and nature of the submissions, the review time may be impacted.
-Your interest form submission will be reviewed and if approved, will make the organization eligible to register and become a Registered Student Organization.
+Form submissions will be reviewed and if approved, will make the organization eligible to register and become a Registered Student Organization (RSO).

 To be eligible for registration as a new group, an organization must:

-- Be organized and run by 4 different student officers who are full-time registered students as defined by their schools.
+- Be organized and run by four student officers who are full-time registered students as defined by their schools.
 Officers must maintain a minimum 2.0 cumulative GPA and may not be on academic or disciplinary probation;

-- Have at least one full-time, permanent, Vanderbilt faculty or staff member as its advisor.
+- Have at least one full-time, permanent, Vanderbilt faculty or staff member as its Adviser;

 - Be funded by its members or the University (ex.
 AcFee/SOF, departmental funding, member dues, etc);

 - Have purposes that do not overlap significantly with those of any other registered organization.
 This includes purposes that are nuanced to existing organizations.
 Back to Top